 Five years my senior, my buddy hunts alligators at night in Florida waters and considers it a win when he wrestles one into his boat.

 He loves to gamble.

-When everything was shut down early last spring, no sports action, after a few weeks he called to know if I had a side on a ping-pong match that was being staged in a foreign country.
+When everything was shut down in 2020, no sports action, after a few weeks he called to know if I had a side on a ping-pong match that was being staged in a foreign country.